ranghetti/sen2r/.github/ISSUE_TEMPLATE/help-needed---question.md

 ---
-name: Help needed
+name: Help needed / question
-about: Use this in case of problems using {sen2r}
+about: Use this in case of problems or doubts using {sen2r}
 title: ''
 labels: assistance
 assignees: ''